odoo/documentation/point_of_sale/posbox/index.rst

 Troubleshoot
 ============

-The POS cannot connect to the Posbox
+The POS cannot connect to the POSBox
 ------------------------------------

-- The easiest way to make sure the Posbox is properly set-up is to turn it on with the printer plugged in as it will print a receipt indicating any error if encountered or the Posbox's IP address in case of success.
+- The easiest way to make sure the POSBox is properly set-up is to turn it on with the printer plugged in as it will print a receipt indicating any error if encountered or the POSBox's IP address in case of success.
 If no receipt is printed, check the following steps:
-- Make sure the Posbox is powered on, indicated by a brightly lit red status LED.
+- Make sure the POSBox is powered on, indicated by a brightly lit red status LED.
-- Make sure the Posbox is ready, this is indicated by a brightly lit green status LED just next to the red power status LED.
-The Posbox should be ready ~2 minutes after it is started.
+- Make sure the POSBox is ready, this is indicated by a brightly lit green status LED just next to the red power status LED.
+The POSBox should be ready ~2 minutes after it is started.
-- Make sure the Posbox is connected to the same network as your POS device.
-Both the device and the posbox should be visible in the list of connected devices on your network router.
+- Make sure the POSBox is connected to the same network as your POS device.
+Both the device and the POSBox should be visible in the list of connected devices on your network router.
 - Make sure that your LAN is set up with DHCP, and gives IP addresses in the range 192.168.0.X, 192.168.1.X, 10.0.0.X.
-If you cannot setup your LAN that way, you must manually set up your Posbox's IP address.
+If you cannot setup your LAN that way, you must manually set up your POSBox's IP address.
 See the relevant paragraph in the Setup chapter of this documentation.
-- If you have specified the Posbox's IP address in the configuration, make sure it correspond to the printed on the Posbox's status receipt.
+- If you have specified the POSBox's IP address in the configuration, make sure it correspond to the printed on the POSBox's status receipt.
 - Make sure that the POS is not loaded over HTTPS.
 - A bug in Firefox's HTTP implementation prevents the autodiscovery from working reliably.
-When using Firefox you should manually set up the Posbox's IP address in the POS configuration.
+When using Firefox you should manually set up the POSBox's IP address in the POS configuration.

 The Barcode Scanner is not working
 ----------------------------------